BrodyFoy/urine-drug-test-interpretation/labeling/README.md

 # Urine Drug Screen Interpretation Labeling Tool

-Standalone command-line tool for automatically labeling urine drug screen interpretation text.
+Tool for automatically labeling urine drug screen interpretation text.
 Uses a DeBERTa-based zero-shot classifier (`MoritzLaurer/deberta-v3-large-zeroshot-v1.1-all-33`) to assign a per-substance numeric label to each interpretation.

-This tool is intended to run after `interpret/interpret.py` has generated interpretation text, and produces a labeled dataset suitable for model training or evaluation.
+This tool is intended to run using clinically generated interpretations for UDTs, to generate training data for the models used in the interpret function.
+However, to test functionality, use label.py to first generate interpretations for the

 ---